 Ans: The testing process ends after completing the following milestones:

 Test case execution: This is one of the most important phases in the STLC.
-It is referred to the successful completion of the test cycle until the final bug fixes.
+It is referred to as the successful completion of the test cycle until the final bug fixes.

 Testing deadline: It refers to the end date of the validation stage if no critical or high priority remains in the system.